mixxxdj/manual/source/chapters/user_interface.rst

 The features in detail:

 * **Track Artist/Title**:
   The artist and title of the track is displayed here.
-This is the same listed under the :guilabel:`Track` and :guilabel:`Title` column in the Mixxx library.
+This is the same as that listed under the :guilabel:`Track` and :guilabel:`Title` column heading in the :ref:`Mixxx library <library-tracks>`.
 This information is initially loaded from the track's :term:`metadata`.

 * **Eject Track button**:
   Clicking this button ejects the track from the deck.